Dream Rockwell: Early life and career

-Personal life and philanthropy
+She toured internationally with Madonna, helping to create some of her most iconic looks influencing millions of fans worldwide.

+Prior to touring with Madonna she performed as a backup singer and dancer with Shania Twain.

+In the early 2000's, Rockwell formed and performed in two 60's inspired electro-pop bands, VOXBOX and Willpilot.

+Philanthropy

 Rockwell is the founder of Cuddle the World, an organization that takes teddy bears, cuddle blankets, inspirational toys and musical instruments to needy children around the world.

+Rockwell enjoys a plant based diet and is interested in creating a cruelty-free world.

+Personal life

 Rockwell is an adoptive parent and adopted a child in 2014.

-Similar to Bill Clinton, Al Gore, James Cameron and more, Rockwell enjoys plant based diet and is keen on creating a cruelty-free world.